micahcochran/micahcochran.net/source/resume/index.md

 <a href="/projects/drone/"><img src="/images/resume/ag_drone-250px.webp" class="resume-prj-img"></a>

 * October 2021 to December 2021
-* I led a four person team to build a software that did agricultural drone scanning.
+* Led a four person team to build a software that did agricultural drone scanning.
 The software simulated a flight on the screen and also flew a physical drone.
-My team explored the software development process with use cases, drawing state charts, and implementation of the software in [Java](/tags/Java/) & JavaFX.
-The project was for the CS 520 Software Engineering class.
+My team explored the software development process with use cases, state charts, and implementing the software in [Java](/tags/Java/) and JavaFX.
+This was the final project for the CS 520 Software Engineering class.

 ### [recipe-crawler](/projects/recipe-crawler/)
 * June 2021 to present